mrigorir/TicTacToe/README.md

 - A player wins by getting 3 cells marked with their letter, either horizontally, vertically or diagonally
 - If none of the players is able to win before the board runs out of available squares it's declared a draw.
 - Enjoy

+### Run tests

+To run tests, go to the root folder and run:

+`rspec`

+You will see all of the test either passing or failing.

 ## Authors